-There are risks associated with the re-use of tokens beyond the initial consumer-provider interaction.
+After the original consumer passes the issued token to the service, the recipient service later acting as a consumer may then choose to propagate the token to other service providers.
+Much like the risks associated with the reuse of assertions in sender-vouches approaches, there are risks associated with the reuse of tokens issued by the token service beyond the initial consumer-provider interaction.
 Most token service protocols and specifications, therefore, provide the capability for "refreshing" tokens for reuse in such situations.
-In this case, each service retrieving a token may request that the token service issue a "refresh token" that can be propagated for a subsequent service call.
-By utilizing refresh tokens, it removes the risks associated with reuse.
+In this case, each actor retrieving a token may request that the token service issue a "refresh token" that can be propagated for a subsequent service interaction.
+Utilizing refresh tokens removes the risks associated with reuse.